 - Please ask your departmental assistant to contact Siti Sabtu-Schaper (firstname.lastname@example.org) to send a departmental worktag for transferring your $500 professional development stipend.

 Yes, one of our CELT staff members and/or a CELT Faculty Fellow will be facilitating the face-to-face/synchronous training.

 We want you to actively engage with your colleagues, and speak – for 2-5 minutes – about the Inclusive Classroom departmental examples that you (or your colleagues) sent to us.

 - CELT will provide consultations (via email and by appointment) for departmental facilitators.

 - Consult the CELT Inclusive Classroom webpage and bi-weekly teaching tips related to inclusive teaching.

 If so inclined we can meet by appointment, phone or Webex.
 Send your request to do so via email@example.com.

 The CELT Inclusive Programming is open for all faculty, staff, and students to dialogue about teaching inclusively at Iowa State University.
 These conversations will create collaborative partnerships and develop effective inclusive pedagogical practices for meeting the diverse needs of our students.

-To register to attend these online meetings, visit the Inclusive Classroom Programs page.
+To register to attend these online meetings, visit the Equity and Inclusion Programs page.